evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-03/readme.md

 # Now that you've tagged the image with the fully qualified path to your private registry, you can push it to the registry with docker push
 docker push iacaksws1<YOU-NAME>.azurecr.io/apia:1.0.0
 ```
 If command runs successful, check the ACR at the Azure portal.
-Now `apia` repository should have 2 versions of the image.
+Now `apia` repository should have 2 tags of the image.

 ![acr1](images/portal-acr-4.png)